 - The Bright Prospect program is open to all students in the high schools we serve.
 Wherever our students attend college, Bright Prospect supports them through to graduation.

-- We accomplish all of this for an annual cost of less than $1,000 per student per year.
+- We accomplish all of this for an annual cost of close to $1,000 per student per year.
 This cost-effective program is scalable and we intend to replicate it throughout California and across the nation.